mendix/docs/content/en/docs/partners/siemens/3d-viewer/_index.md

 You can deploy 3D Viewer locally or in a Mendix Free App for free.
 However, to deploy 3D Viewer on the cloud, it will need to be licensed, and you need to obtain a license token as described in [Obtaining a License Token](#obtain-license-token), above, and then configure it as follows:

-#### For an App Deployed in the Mendix Cloud
+#### For an App Deployed in Mendix Cloud

-If you deploy your app in the Mendix Cloud, configure the license token in the [Mendix Portal](/developerportal/deploy/environments-details/).
+If you deploy your app in Mendix Cloud, configure the license token in the [Mendix Portal](/developerportal/deploy/environments-details/).

 Before you deploy your app, configure the app **Constants** in the deployment package.